Model-Based Reinforcement Learning for Offline Zero-Sum Markov Games

 Here, $S$ is the number of shared states, $A$ and $B$ represent respectively the number of actions of the max-player and the min-player, $H$ stands for the horizon length, and the notation $\widetilde{O}(\cdot)$ denotes the orderwise scaling with all logarithmic dependency hidden.

 Despite being an intriguing polynomial sample complexity bound, a shortfall of \eqref{eq:summary-cui-du} lies in its unfavorable scaling with $AB$ (i.e., the total number of joint actions), which is substantially larger than the total number of individual actions $A+B$.
-Whether it is possible to alleviate this curse of multiple agents --- and if so, how to accomplish it --- is the key question to be investigated in the current paper.
+Whether it is possible to alleviate this curse of multiple agents in two-player zero-sum Markov game --- and if so, how to accomplish it --- is the key question to be investigated in the current paper.

 \paragraph{An overview of main results. }

 The objective of this paper is to design a sample-efficient offline RL algorithm for learning Nash equilibria in two-player zero-sum Markov games, ideally breaking the curse of multiple agents.
 Focusing on $\gamma$-discounted infinite-horizon MGs, we propose a model-based paradigm --- called VI-LCB-Game --- that is capable of learning an $\varepsilon$-approximate Nash equilibrium with sample complexity